cincospenguinos/CircleGa/README.md

 Just to keep my spirits up, I'm putting everything we've finished here.

+- [x] Crashing should cause a player to respawn
 - [x] Explore level design space created by the rules of the game
 - [x] Create a set of levels that teach the level design space and how to properly play the game
 - [x] Who are the main characters?